lukecav/awesome-wp-speed-up/README.md

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.
 * [WP-Sweep](https://wordpress.org/plugins/wp-sweep/) - WP-Sweep allows you to clean up unused, orphaned and duplicated data in your WordPress.
 It also optimizes your database tables.

+Hope this was helpful.

+For any missing resources, please add them as issues. https://github.com/lukecav/awesome-wp-speed-up/issues